huaweicloud-latam/knowledge-base/docs/management-and-governance/iam/user-federation-keycloak-openid.md

 In the diagram below, you can see the authentication process flow in Huawei Cloud using an IdP.

-{% include image.html post=page.path file="image3.png)
+{% include image.html post=page.path file="image3.png" %}

 # Keycloak

 First, you need to configure the identity provider (IdP).
-To do this, access the IdP (Keycloak" %} configuration page and navigate to the “Clients” section.
+To do this, access the IdP (Keycloak) configuration page and navigate to the “Clients” section.
 Click “Create” to create a new client.

 {% include image.html post=page.path file="image4.png" %}